 - Serve your spouse with divorce papers by mail.

 - Get divorced without ever going to Court

 - Receive your signed Decree in the mail.

 - Finalize your divorce in as little as 60 days.

-To file for divorce in Kentucky, at least one spouse must have lived in Kentucky

-    for at least 180 days before the Divorce Petition is filed.
+At least one spouse must live in Kentucky for at least 180 days before filing for divorce.

-    DivorceWriter provides forms specific to the state of Kentucky and offers a

-    money back guarantee if your documents are not accepted by the Court.
+DivorceWriter offers a full refund if your Kentucky uncontested divorce documents are not accepted by the Court.